friflo/Friflo.Json.Fliox/Json/Fliox.Hub/Client/README.md

 All declarations as expressed as types in a schema.
 This principle enables code generation as types for other programming languages.

+Schema generation is integral part of the [HTTP Hub](../Host/README.md).
+So all generated files and their zip archives are available via urls.

+Alternatively code can be generated with C# using `SchemaModel.GenerateSchemaModels()`

 The following example generate the types for Typescript, C#, Kotlin, JSON Schema and HTML based on the passed schema type `ShopStore`.
 The generated code is written to folder `./schema/`